This award is given to a Richardson company, individual or organization that exemplifies entrepreneurship. This award is sponsored by Bland Garvey.

 The Drawing Board received this award for both its role as a coworking haven in Richardson for burgeoning entrepreneurs and in recognition of owner Tim Tieu’s dedication to developing start-up companies that provide a wide range of business services.
-Services.
-This award is given to a Richardson company, individual or organization that exemplifies entrepreneurship.
-This award is sponsored by Bland Garvey.

 Community Involvement Award

 This award is given to a business that has consistently, over several years, supported and/or contributed financial resources and personal time to Richardson-specific charitable, educational, civic and social organizations and causes.

 This award is sponsored by Methodist Richardson Medical Center.